Moving FAQ

 Understand who underwrites the insurance.
 Movers will not underwrite the policies.
 The mover should be able to tell you this.
 Inquire about the rules and regulations surrounding any potential claims that you may have to make.
 Some insurance companies may actually settle the claims in-house

-The recommended movers are supported by a major global insurance company, your insured items are subject to all risk door-to-door insurance coverage for accidental loss or damage.
+The recommended movers are supported by a major global insurance company, and your insured items are subject to all risk door-to-door insurance coverage for accidental loss or damage.
 Conditions of coverage, with some exclusions, are defined in the “Terms and Conditions”.
 Please understand how these conditions may affect your move.

 How To Insure Your Move